emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/software.md

 ## CP/M 3

 Steps for running CP/M 3 operating systems are not that different from CP/M 2.
-The disk image file is called `cpm3.dsk` and can be downloaded at [this link][cpm3]{:target="_blank"}.
+The disk image file is called `cpm3.dsk` and can be downloaded at [this link][ps-altair]{:target="_blank"}.
 CP/M 3 came with two versions: banked and non-banked.
 The image is the banked version of CP/M. Also, [simh][simh]{:target="_blank"} authors provided custom BIOS and custom bootloader.

 Manual of CP/M 3 can be found at [this link][cpm3manual]{:target="_blank"}.
 For more information about [simh][simh]{:target="_blank"} version of Altair8800 and CP/M 3, click [here][simhmanual]{:target="_blank"}.